-She works as an artist and educator in the Austin community with a focus on the pedagogy of equity in creative writing.
-She teaches at St. Edwards University, and is the director of Barrio Writers in Austin, a free college level youth writers workshop founded by author and activist Sarah Rafael Garcia in Santa Ana, CA. She is also the co-founder of Lenguas Loc@s Writers Collective for womxn writers in the greater Austin community.
-Recently, Leticia was accepted to the Austin City Emerging Artist Fellowship to aid her in continuing her work in the Austin area.
+She works a teaching artist in the Austin community with a focus on the pedagogy of equity in creative writing.
+She is the Regional Program Manager for Austin Bat Cave and is the director of Barrio Writers in Austin, a free college level youth writers workshop founded by author and activist Sarah Rafael Garcia in Santa Ana, CA. She is also the founder of Lenguas Locxs Writers Collective for women, femme and non binary writers in the greater Austin community.

 Her creative work appears in Cleaver, Bearing the Mask: Persona Poems of the Southwest from Dos Gatos Press, Chicon Street Poets, BorderSenses, Lumina and many others.
-Her work explores the intersections of Latin@ identity with the folklore, traditional stories and the supernatural or speculative.
-She has recently completed her first mixed genre collection of poetry and prose, Las Criaturas, that blurs the lines between reality and fairy tale to explore the monstrous and beautiful feminine inherent in womxn’s stories.
+Her work explores the intersections of Latinx identity with the folklore, traditional stories and the supernatural or speculative.
+She has recently completed her first mixed genre collection of poetry and prose, Las Criaturas, that blurs the lines between reality and fairy tale to explore the monstrous and beautiful feminine inherent in women’s stories.
 Leticia is currently at work completing her novel that tells the story of a Mexican soldadera caught up in the march to Texas during Texas’ war with Mexico.